Approximation, interpolation, and lifting on the unit ball

-Therefore, the commutant lifting problem is concerned with establishing the converse: whether a contractive module map on $\mathcal{Q}$ necessarily arises as a compressed multiplication operator by a Schur class function.
+that is, $X \in \clb_1(\clq)$.
+Moreover, it is evident that $X S_{z_i} = S_{z_i} X$ for all $i=1, \ldots, n$.
+Thus, $S_\vp$ is a contractive module map on $\clq$.
+Therefore, the commutant lifting problem is concerned with establishing the converse: whether a contractive module map necessarily arises as a compressed multiplication operator by a Schur class function.

-In this section, we present a solution to this problem that is technically less involved, yet it will play an important role in addressing the relatively more involved results that follow.
+In this section, we present a solution to this problem that is technically less involved, yet it will play an important role in the relatively more involved results that follow.
 At the same time, the solution provided here reveals a perturbation property that is of independent interest.
+To avoid trivialities in the lifting problem, we always assume that all quotient modules $\clq$ and module maps $X \in \clb(\clq)$ under consideration are nontrivial: